padcom/framework-less-frontend-development-examples/presso.md

 ---

-## When in doubt use http://caniuse.com
+## When in doubt see http://caniuse.com
 ## Favor polyfills over frameworks
 ## Use frameworks that work with the plarform*